 Where to buy seeds legally?

-- First of all, look at the European 'COMMON CATALOGUE OF VARIETIES OF AGRICULTURAL PLANT SPECIES' (HERE, change the EN in the URL to FR or DE if you want it in French or German; may also work with all other EU languages).
+- First of all, look at the European 'COMMON CATALOGUE OF VARIETIES OF AGRICULTURAL PLANT SPECIES' (HERE).
 At the end of the document, you'll find all European agricultural agencies responsible for agricultural hemp seed 'handling'.
 Although, you can't buy just a few seeds (usually bags of 25 kg for € ~250) and may require a permission.

 - Browse through gene banks, for example the IPK Gatersleben, the national gene bank of Germany, has over 50 different hemp varieties from around the globe, some landraces, others standard monoecious cultivars and so on.
 Upon simple registration (SMTA required!) they provide small samples of mostly any crop for free (certainly to universities and institutes, but seemingly also to private persons).
 Genbank.at, the Austrian centre, has a small list of hemp accessions, whereas Agroscope, the Swiss centre, doesn't list any hemp cultivars but has a huge list of other agricultural plants.
 Should you happen to be in Saint Petersburg, contact Sergey V. Grigoryev, curator responsible for hemp at the VIR.
 Better call (+79215573878) than mail (email@example.com) him .
 He is very friendly and will certainly give you some samples but unfortunately he can't ship them to you and more importantly, they had considerable budgetary cutbacks.
 Of the 500 listed hemp accessions only a too small part is still actively maintained ex situ and possible to share.
 Nonetheless, they hold the worlds largest hemp seed catalogue.
 All European Seed banks (not only for hemp) are re-grouped on THIS site, note that Ukraine corresponds to the VIR, Germany to the IPK, and that Hungary and Romania have huge collections too (though I'm not aware of their willingness to share seeds).
 The Netherlands have a national hemp and cannabis seed collection hosted at the Wageningen University; unlike most other seeds, Cannabis accessions aren't publicly listed but can be obtained on demand (should you qualify customer, they charge € 450.- per sample).